Frequently Asked Questions (FAQ)

 Students can request documentation directly from their clinicians, obtain educational testing/diagnostics done by school psychologists from their school districts, or reference what may be in a file at home if parents had testing or other diagnostics done.
 Testing/diagnostics must be “recent” (generally three years).
 Educational testing can be more than three years if the testing was done as an “adult” learner within high school age.
 Testing over 5 years is not generally accepted.
 Please review our documentation policies before submitting documentation.

 If the disability is medical, documentation can be requested from the student’s doctor or specialist.
-If the student has learning disabilities he/she must obtain diagnostics from testing done by educational psychologists/neuropsychiatrists, or learning disability specialists.
+If the student has learning disabilities they must obtain diagnostics from testing done by educational psychologists/neuropsychiatrists, or learning disability specialists.
 If the student has insurance this may be paid for by his/her plan.
 If the student has no insurance referrals to appropriate vocational rehabilitation programs may be possible.
 The DRC may be able refer you to a community professional who can provided appropriate testing and assessment for educational accommodations.
 Please contact the DRC for more information.

 Students who have difficulty in obtaining documentation may sign a release of information form at the DRC reception desk.
 DRC will then request the documentation to assist the student in this process.
 This is done only after the student has tried unsuccessfully to obtain their doctor’s diagnosis information.